Victorinox Swiss Army & SwissTool Multitools

 - SwissTool RS (3.0326 discontinued) – same as the SwissTool X but replaces the file with a serrated belt cutter

-- SwissTool Spirit Family – multitool with 24 tools
+- SwissTool Spirit Family – full size multi tool with 24 functions

 - Spirit or Spirit S (3.0223 discontinued) – included a large drop point knife blade and serrated sheepsfoot blade